krishpr0/D_app/README.md

 ## Core Features
+This  include the base components which builds the Application bare skeleton.
+It also includes sm goated functionality...

 * Assignment Management – Add, modify, remove, and monitor assignments
 * Kanban Board – Move assignments through Todo/InProgress/Completed sections with drag-and-drop functionality